resikeshroot/resikeshroot/README.md

 - 🏋️‍♂️ Focused on fitness.
 - 📚 Always learning, whether it's IT, fitness, or entrepreneurship!

-> Love IT and technology, but not the IT job.
+> Love IT and technology.
 🐱‍💻 Enjoy working with IT when I feel inspired!

 <script type="application/ld+json">